prabeshm86/frunchy/loginService/README.md

 This project exposes Login APIs.
+Git/Slack integration is awesome